folio-org/okapi/doc/guide.md

 ### Kubernetes integration

-Okapi 4.13.0 has support for service discovery with Kubernetes.
+Since version 4.13.0 Okapi has support for service discovery with Kubernetes.

 The Kubernetes service discovery is enabled as soon as a Kubernetes server is specified.
 This can be given implicitly by a reference to a Kubernetes config